 The Beautiful Blueberry Brain Smoothie

-Here’s a new smoothie recipe based on some of the wonderful brain-healthy ingredients above.
-It will help you to get not only the New Year, but each day, started off right.
-Last note – As our brains are about 80% water, be sure to drink plenty of fresh, clean water each day.
+Get your day started right with my new smoothie recipe based on some of the wonderful brain-healthy ingredients above.
+One more note – as our brains are about 80% water, be sure to drink plenty of fresh, clean water each day.
 Aim for about half of your body weight in ounces.

 For More Reading